Royalty Free Music track: Beethoven Symphony No 6 Pastoral Symphony Movement 1

 Ludvig van Beethoven.
 Symphony No. 6 (Pastoral) in F Major, Op.
 68. 1: Erwachen heiterer Empfindungen bei der Ankunft auf dem Lande.
-Performed and recorded exclusively for Lynne Publishing by David Hamilton.
+Classical music performed and recorded exclusively for Lynne Publishing by David Hamilton.

 |Track ID number:||23426|

 |Moods/Emotions:||Excited / Enthusiastic / Energetic -- Amazement / Wonderment / Awe -- Busy / Active / Bustling -- Happy / Joyful / Positive -- Celebratory / Triumphant / Successful -- Regal / Majestic / Honorable -- Classy / Elegant / Exclusive|

 |Suggested Production Types:||Documentary / Culture / Art -- Historical: Older History / Ancient -- Period Drama / Melodrama -- TV Commercial - Luxury / Style|

 |Tempo Beats Per Minute:|

 |WAV file bit depth:||HD / 24-Bit (What's this?)|